bitcoin-dot-org/Bitcoin.org/README.md

 Optional criterias (some could become requirements):

 - Received independent security audit(s)
-- Avoid address reuse by rotating change addresses
+- Avoid address reuse by using a new change address for each transaction
-- Avoid address reuse by rotating receiving addresses in the wallet UI
+- Avoid address reuse by displaying a new receiving address for each transaction in the wallet UI
 - Does not show "received from" Bitcoin addresses in the UI
 - Uses deterministic ECDSA nonces (RFC 6979)
 - If user has no access over its private keys: